 Certifying and legalizing documents for countries who are non-members of the Hague Apostille Convention require additional steps to complete.

-Please contact us for instructions, cost, and order forms. firstname.lastname@example.org
+Please contact us for instructions, cost, processing time, and the order forms. firstname.lastname@example.org

 Here is an illustration to help explain the process: